 User Experience (UX) Factors

-Click any of the Excellent, Fair, or Poor UX category in the UX dashboard to open the UX Factors page.
+Click any of the Excellent, Fair, or Poor UX category on the UX dashboard to open the UX Factors page.
 It quantifies the effect of factor and subfactor metrics on the user experience.
 This page classifies the selected set of users based on their experience concerning the factors - Session Availability, Session Responsiveness, Session Resiliency, and Session Logon Duration.
 Further, the selected users are also classified based on their experience concerning the subfactors within these factors.
-This drilldown enables you to identify the actual subfactor responsible for poor experience of users in your environment.
+This drilldown enables you to identify the actual subfactor responsible for the poor experience of users in your environment.

 How to use the User Experience (UX) Factors page?

 The left panel displays the selection filters for the User Experience and the factors.
-Use this to further filter the data.

-Click the Selected users number to access the Self-Service Search page for the specific set of users.
+Click the Selected users number to access the self-Service Search page for the specific set of users.

 The overall user experience classification might not match with the user count at the factor level.
 And, a poor experience across one or more factors might not necessarily mean an overall poor user experience.